ortall0201/Spotify_Classification_genres/README.md

 # Project Overview (How to view - guidelines)
 This repository contains the results and analysis of the genre classification task based on the Spotify dataset.
 The project is divided into two approaches:

-- **Approach A** (Researcher A) uses a preprocessed version of the dataset, which includes an initial Exploratory Data Analysis (EDA).
+- **Approach A** (Researcher A) uses a preprocessed version of the dataset, including added engeneered features and additional cleanup (this is saved into a file called cleaned_engeneered_dataset.csv being used for the classification in this notebook) for models comparison and evaluation.
+There is a link activating this file directly in the "Model training" section, so no need to run the initial start of the notebook.

-- **Approach B** (Researcher B) uses the raw dataset directly for classification without prior preprocessing.
+- **Approach B** (Researcher B) uses the raw dataset directly for activation of this notebook, through a direct path created at the beggining of this notebook.
+This is also the **MASTER notebook** that includes all stages including the part of notebook A and it's direct link (which is mentioned in the related section - see Table Contents).

-Both approaches are implemented in separate notebooks, and their results are integrated into a master notebook.
+Both approaches are implemented in separate notebooks, and their results are integrated into a the B notebook which is the MASTER.
 ---

 ## Repository Structure